Google

 How to Protect Yourself

-• If you do not remember entering a lottery or contest, it is probably a scam
+• If you do not remember entering a lottery or contest, or purchasing a ticket, it is a scam

 • Never buy a lottery ticket from anyone other than an official lottery retailer displaying official logos and signs.